elenev/WRDS.jl/README.md

 ## Future Work

 It would be great to have convenience functions for common data sets or dataset combinations.
 Ideally, the merges would be done on the server side to minimize the amount of data transferred and avoid a `DataFrames` dependency.
 If you have any other ideas or requests, please open an issue on GitHub.
 Or better yet, code it up and open a pull request!
+I'm not registering the package yet because I can't commit to actively maintain it.
+If that's something you want to do, let me know.